Welcome to Fripp

 Fripp Island is a wildlife sanctuary.
 Following the rules will protect and ensure everyone’s safety and enjoyment.

 Alligators are dangerous and are ambush predators.
-They are often seen on the beach in standing water/ tidal pools.
+They are often seen in our lagoons, and on the beach in standing water/ tidal pools.
 Please keep children and pets out of these areas on the beach and well back from the edges of all the lagoons on the island.

 Feeding or harassing alligators is dangerous and illegal.
 Once fed, alligators connect humans with food and lose their fear of people.